Manhattan Municipal Building: In popular culture

 The Manhattan Municipal Building appears in several films, such as a key scene of the 1996 film One Fine Day, in which Jack Taylor (George Clooney) spots Manny Feldstein (Joe Grifasi) and chases him to the roof.
 In "Crocodile" Dundee (1986), muggers inside the Municipal Building entrance to the subway station pull a knife on the title character (Paul Hogan) and his girlfriend Sue (Linda Kozlowski).
 In Ghostbusters (1984), the team leaves to confront Gozer from the building.
-In The Professional (1994), antagonist Stansfield, played by actor Gary Oldman, works for the DEA at the building, in office 4602.
-Additionally, the music video for the song Not Afraid, rapper Eminem is depicted standing on the edge of the building's roof in multiple shots.
+In The Professional (1994), antagonist Stansfield, played by the actor Gary Oldman, works for the Drug Enforcement Administration at the building, in office 4602.
+Newsday wrote in 1987 that the structure was often used for film shoots where characters jumped off the building's roof.
+Additionally, in the music video for the song Not Afraid, the rapper Eminem is depicted standing on the edge of the building's roof in multiple shots.